Wardrobe of Anne of Denmark: Suppliers and artisans

+Silkwomen

 Dorothy Speckard, who had worked for Elizabeth I, became a silkwoman to Anne of Denmark.
 She was in charge of Anne's linen and stockings in 1619.
-The French-born Esther or Hester Le Tellier née Granges, was also her silkwoman, and she is thought to have been an aunt of the miniature painter David des Granges.
+The French-born Esther or Hester Le Tellier née Granges, was also her silkwoman, and may have worked for Anne in Scotland.
+In 1603, after the Union of the Crowns, she delivered "diverse parcels of lawn, cambric, needlework, purls, bone lace" and other materials to the lady in waiting Jane Drummond.
+Hester was the wife of the goldsmith Elias Le Tellier, and is thought to have been an aunt of the miniature painter David des Granges.

 Anne was interested in the production of silk and set up a silkworm house at Oatlands.
 The windows of the new building were decorated with her heraldry.
+King James cultivated silkworms at Theobalds, paying an allowance from 1617 to the keeper Munten Jennings.

+Embroiderers

 Some embroidery was worked by Christopher Shawe and he also made masque costumes used at court during performances held at New Year.
 The 1611 inventory includes some items made for Tethys' Festival.

-Zachary Bethell kept the wardrobe accounts and made inventories, George Abercromby made payments, and Christopher Mills was clerk.
+Zachary Bethell, an usher, kept the wardrobe accounts and made inventories, George Abercromby made payments, and Christopher Mills (died 1638) was clerk.
 Shawe was not paid as promptly as he wished for his work and had to petition for payment.

+Expense

+The expenses of Anne's "apparel and the entertainment of her servants" were intended to be met by an annual income of £30,000 from crown lands, the yearly amount spent on clothes alone was said to be £8,000.

 At the wedding of her daughter Princess Elizabeth in 1613, Anne wore white satin, with a head attire featuring pear-shaped pearls, and other jewels said to be worth £40,000.
-The expenses of Anne's "apparel and the entertainment of her servants" were intended to be met by an annual income of £30,000 from crown lands, the yearly amount spent on clothes alone was said to be £8,000.
+Baptist Hicks provided cloth of tissue and silks worth £330, and Thomas Woodward provided tissue, satin, and silk worth £371.
+John Spence made a farthingale and bodice for Princess Elizabeth costing £30.